mttcrn/CSE-notes/digital-forensics-and-cybercrime.md

 ![](<.gitbook/assets/image (3).png>)

-I would apply a clustering technique, in order to retrieve automatically suspicious cases, that I will analyze better.&#x20;
+I would apply a clustering technique, in order to retrieve automatically suspicious cases, that I will analyze better.

 I can see that there are several outliers, so K-means is not a suitable choice since it is sensitive to outliers.
 I would deploy a hierarchical technique, since it is less sensitive to outliers and does not need to specify the number of clusters.